 - Provide guiding principles, best practices, and actionable steps to effectively develop messaging and communication around health equity and the social determinants of health.

-Join us immediately following the meeting for an evening reception from 5:30-7:30 PM, featuring artwork submitted to our nationwide community art project, Young Leaders Visualize Health Equity.
+This meeting was open to the public.
+It was followed by an evening reception featuring artwork submitted to our nationwide community art project, Young Leaders Visualize Health Equity.

 The National Academy of Medicine’s Culture of Health Program, funded by the Robert Wood Johnson Foundation, is a multiyear collaborative effort to identify strategies to create and sustain conditions that support equitable good health for everyone in America.
 Since launching, the program released a consensus study on how communities can promote health equity in their local settings, launched three additional consensus studies, held a nationwide community art project, developed a community documentary series, and traveled the country to learn how communities are promoting health equity on the ground.
 Learn more >>